Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 Each piece of information consistently appears in the same position irrespective of what's being displayed.

 ##### Wireframes <a name="wireframes"></a>
-Wireframes for the original design concepts were created using Balsamiq, and can be viewed using the links below:
+Wireframes for the original design concepts were created using Balsamiq.
 ##### Landing Page
 The landing page has no function other than to look enticing and to direct users to explore further.
 The bulk of the website will be incorporated on the main Explore/Discover page which will house the Google Map